SixLabors/docs/articles/fonts/textlayout.md

 ```

 [`TextPlaceholderAlignment`](xref:SixLabors.Fonts.TextPlaceholderAlignment) controls how the placeholder box aligns with the surrounding line. `Baseline` uses the supplied baseline offset directly, while `AboveBaseline`, `BelowBaseline`, `Top`, `Bottom`, and `Middle` align the placeholder against the surrounding line box.

+### Practical guidance

+Treat `TextOptions` as the complete layout contract for a string.
+Font, culture, DPI, wrapping length, line spacing, direction, layout mode, fallback families, feature tags, text runs, and placeholders all participate in shaping and measurement.
+If you measure with one set of options and render with another, the result can move, wrap, or shape differently.

+Use grapheme indexes for `TextRun` ranges and placeholder insertion points.
+A placeholder is an insertion into the layout flow, not a replacement for characters in the source string, so its run is zero-length: `[Start, End)` with the same value for both ends.
+That keeps source text ranges stable while still reserving inline space for an object that your renderer draws separately.

+When text must fit inside a known region, set wrapping and alignment explicitly.
+Avoid measuring a string manually and then adjusting coordinates by hand; that bypasses the layout engine exactly where shaping, fallback, bidi order, and line metrics matter most.